kaklakariada/portmapper/README.md

 - Check that your router allows write access via UPnP.
 - Try to add port forwardings manually via your router's user interface.
 - Use a different UPnP library in the settings.
 Please note that `DummyRouterFactory` is just for testing.

+### Multiple routers

+If you have multiple routers in your network please use library `org.chris.portmapper.router.weupnp.WeUPnPRouterFactory` or `org.chris.portmapper.router.sbbi.SBBIRouterFactory`.
+After connecting a dialog will allow you to select one of the found routers. `org.chris.portmapper.router.cling.ClingRouterFactory` currently only supports one router.

+### Small font on high resolution displays

+If you have a high resolution display and the fonts (e.g. the log) in PortMapper is too small, please upgrade to Java 9 or later.
+See http://openjdk.java.net/jeps/263 for details.

 ### Known issues